Miscellaneous

 Returns:

-set_asynch_cb_sub_model(self: tango._tango.ApiUtil, arg0: tango._tango.cb_sub_model) None#
+set_asynch_cb_sub_model(self: tango._tango.ApiUtil, model: tango._tango.cb_sub_model) None#

 Set the asynchronous callback sub-model between PULL_CALLBACK or PUSH_CALLBACK.